romualdr/zwamp-nighty-win64/README.md

 ## Contributions

-This repository is much like a diff with the zwamp released used.
+This repository is much like a diff with the zwamp release used.

 Please use .md files for signaling a .exe inclusion with download link.

 An automatic builder, who download zwamp version and put everything into place will be available soon.

-Contributions are **VERY** welcome to keep the technologies updated.
+Contributions are **VERY** welcome to keep this project updated.

 If you're a master in PHP evnvironnement and stuff (which i'm not), please update this repository.

 DO **NOT** create a pull request including unstable / dev / RC / staging / *whatever_not_stable*.